Fastest Corvette ever is all-wheel-drive gas-electric hybrid

 Aimed at affluent buyers who want new technology in the top-line Chevrolet sports car, the $104,000 E-Ray jerks your head back as it goes from zero to 60 mph (97 kilometers per hour) in 2.5 seconds.
 General Motors says it can cover a quarter mile in 10.5 seconds.

-Both those figures are slightly faster than it’s race track ready brothers, the Z06 and Z07, it’s civil enough for the daily commute even though its rear tires are almost wide enough to compete in the Indianapolis 500.
+Although those figures are slightly faster than its race track-ready brothers, the Z06 and Z07, it’s civil enough for the daily commute even though its rear tires are almost wide enough to compete in the Indianapolis 500.

 Tadge Juechter, the Corvette’s executive chief engineer, said people would ask for the best version of the car, only to wind up a “track monster” that they’re trying to drive every day.
 “For the same money you can get all-wheel-drive, and comfort, security, and the livability that comes with a car like this,” he said.
 “We’ve really divided the family into pure track and to everyday utility.”